How to Keep Your Passport Safe – Tips for Travel

 - Here is a selection of anti-theft money belts and wallets.

 - Here is a selection of anti-theft travel purses with special anti-theft zippers.

 - Here is a selection of travel bags and security day packs with anti-theft features.

-If you don’t want to invest in special travel security products and are using a bag make sure it’s a crossbody shoulder bag and keep the bag in front of you with all zippers and snaps closed up at all times.
+If you don’t want to invest in special travel security products and are using a bag make sure it’s a crossbody shoulder bag or a waist pack and keep the bag in front of you with all zippers and snaps closed up at all times.

 One Adult, One Passport

 Some people make the mistake of keeping all the passports together and held by one person.
 That action simply means losing more passports at once rather than keeping them all safe.
 Each person who’s old enough carries their own passport.
 Spread out the kids’ passports among the adults to minimize the impact of a single theft.